Quick start

 is the run-time representation of that code: a virtual machine ready to execute.

-Invoking an Export Function
+Invoking a Wasm Function

 Wasm modules, like all code modules, can export functions to the outside